We wanted world to see RSS and India as one, Imran did it: Sangh | Devdiscourse

 Gopal, who was speaking at an event here, said people who are victims of terrorism or opposed to it now realise that the RSS is also against it.
 That is why, he said, Khan is attacking the RSS.

-"It is getting so much of fame without doing much and we pray that he should not stop now," Gopal said.
+"It is getting so much of fame without doing much and we pray that he should not stop now," Gopal said at the Fifth Annual Vyaakhyaan Mala 2019 here.
+Speaking at the event, the theme of which was 'religion', Gopal said spirituality and love to accomplish tasks is the real religion.

+"When there is a problem in a society, we need to revisit the past and look at the Vedas to seek answers.
+There is a uniqueness in our country and that is our spirituality.
+It should not be lost.
+It has given the country a vision.
+Keeping spirituality and love to accomplish all tasks is the real religion," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)